Golf Club San Diego

 B. Bi-weekly Events—The Club schedules and stages approximately 26 Saturday events a year to be played every-other-week (with occasional scheduling exceptions).
 All full members and guests are eligible to play in these regular events.
 These bi-weekly events are concurrent with the Club’s six annual “Trophy Tournaments” as described below in paragraph C.

 1. Memorial Cup—The Memorial Cup was established in 1971 and is the first tournament of the year.
-This two (2) round tournament is usually played in and around February and is dedicated to the memory of our deceased members.
+This two (2) round tournament is dedicated to the memory of our deceased members.
 The top five players with the best total net scores after two (2) rounds are awarded prizes.

-2. President's Cup—The Presidents Cup Tournament was established in 1972 and is played over three (3) rounds from March to April.
-The top five players with the best total net scores after three (3) rounds are awarded prizes.
+2. President's Cup—The Presidents Cup Tournament was established in 1972 and is played over two (2) rounds.
+The top five players with the best total net scores after two (2) rounds are awarded prizes.

 3. Mic Burin Tournament—The Mic Burin Tournament, previously called the Vice President's Cup, was established in 1982 and was renamed in 2003 to honor long-time member Mic Burin.
-It is a three (3) round tournament held from May to June.
-The top five players with the best total net scores after three (3) rounds are awarded prizes.
+It is a two (2) round tournament.
+The top five players with the best total net scores after two (2) rounds are awarded prizes.

-4. Club Championship—The Club Championship Tournament was established in 1983 and is played over three (3) rounds from August to September.
+4. Club Championship—The Club Championship Tournament was established in 1983 and is played over three (3) rounds.
 The top five players with the best total net scores after three (3) rounds are awarded prizes.

-6. The Masters Tournament—The Masters Tournament was established in 2003 and is played over two rounds in December.
+6. The Masters Tournament—The Masters Tournament was established in 2003 and is played over two rounds.
 It is the final trophy tournament played each calendar year.
 The top five players with the best total net scores after two (2) rounds are awarded prizes.
 To qualify as a participant in the Masters Tournament, a member must meet one of the following criteria:

 • Members must be in the top 20 on the NOMADS current year Money List, or